YoungokCha/antenna_keyword/README.md

 ```python
 model = Word2Vec.load("models/pretrained_embeddings")
 ```
-`find_vector_value()` can the selected keywords are vectorised onto the hyper-dimensional space to analyse their relationship.
+`find_vector_value()` makes the selected keywords vectorise onto the hyper-dimensional space to analyse their relationship.

 For clustering analysis, we plot all 200-dimensional 2,415 keywords into 2D using Principal Component Analysis (PCA).
 As a result, all the keywords are now clustered into 7 groups (or categories) using k-means algorithm.